pattern-buildings/website/_data/projects/olela.md

 facts:
   - key: Year
     value: "2021"
-  - key: Design
-    value: Joon & Loon
-  - key: Type
-    value: Microhome
 ---
-Olela is a concept building developed together with Harmet modular factory.
-It is based on M6 module that is modified to feature a cathedral ceiling in order to maximise the interior space.
+Olela is a concept building based on M6 module with a cathedral ceiling.
+The first Olela is situated at the foothill of Suur Munamägi and will be open for visits in spring 2022.

 ![M6 microhome](https://res.cloudinary.com/patternbuildings/image/upload/v1637485483/projects/Olela/Olela1-4_tu1ylt.jpg)